FortinetCloudCSE/fortinet-on-demand-labs-provisioning-and-tracking/README.md

 ### All Other Environments

-These two attributes fortiLabEnv and fortiLabName are used to create a Lab utilization record in the Storage Table described in the Azure Components.
-However, any user and or user environment provisioning is managed by another process.
+These two attributes fortiLabEnv and fortiLabName are used to create a Lab enrollment record in the Storage Table described in the Azure Components.
+However, any user and or user environment provisioning is managed by an external process, for example, AWS Qwick Labs

 ```json
 {